 Edward J. Quinn, Jr. is a partner in the Municipal Law practice group of Best Best & Krieger LLP and is managing partner of the firm's Sacramento office.
 Prior to joining the firm in 2010, he was a shareholder, chief executive officer and past chairman of the board of McDonough Holland & Allen in Sacramento.

-Mr. Quinn specializes in land use and redevelopment law.
+Mr. Quinn specializes in land use law.
 In addition to representing private developers, cities and agencies throughout Northern California, he has assisted numerous Asian and European clients with regard to real estate and plant and equipment investments in the United States.
 He received his legal education at the University of Michigan, where he served on the Editorial Board of the Michigan Law Review; and at Harvard Law School, where he earned an LL.M. in International Law.

 Mr. Quinn is a frequent speaker throughout California on economic development, land use and redevelopment issues.
 He has also lectured on international law, legal environment of business and business law for the University of Maryland, European Division.
 Mr. Quinn is co-author of Redevelopment in California (Solano Press, 2d ed.
 1995).
 He holds the Martindale-Hubbell AV Preeminent rating, and has been named to Best Lawyers in America in his area of specialty from 2007 through 2014.